-What is Traditional banking?
+What is the definition of Traditional banking?

 The Traditional banking system is simply the banking system where the financial institution (Middlemen) provides the financial services to the customer by accepting deposits from the public and creates demand deposit.